BeyondScheme/BeyondScheme.github.io/_posts/2016-05-30-pitest-with-java.md

 <img src="/images/blog/posts/pitest-with-java/lineCoverage.jpg" />

-When you'll click on class name you'll see a detail report.
+When you click on class name you'll see a detail report.

 <img src="/images/blog/posts/pitest-with-java/detailReport.jpg" />

 We have one type of mutation which survived, it's conditional boundary change.
-We already know that > operator is mutated to >=.
-Mutation survived, because when we'll change > to >= our tests will pass.
+We already know, that `>` operator is mutated to `>=`.
+Mutation survived, because when we'll change `>` to `>=` our tests will pass.
 We have to add tests for edge cases.

 {% highlight java %}